ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part9_classes_model.md

 ### Add a courses URL to the project urls

 We'll add the sub-url ```/courses``` to proceed any url's that display course pages.
-In the project url's, we'll add a url route to go to our courses app url's
+In the project url's, we'll add a url route to go to our courses app url's.

 ```python
 # transfer_project/urls.py